StarLederer/mwgsl/README.md

 # MWGSL

-MWGSL is a superset of WGSL and is a compile time macro lagnuage.
+Meta/Macro/Modular WGSL.
+A superset of WGSL that introduces compile-time macros to help you build statically-analyzed DRY shader programs in WGSL.

 *Note: This document is works in progress.*